 “The things that I find really uncomfortable… [is] the allocation of work to private contractors, or private service provision, that I don’t understand what it adds clinically and I don’t feel like anyone asks me…” (Participant 10, GP)

+We do not necessarily propose that moral unease is a bad thing per se.
+Relevant education could help commissioners identify and classify the moral aspects of that unease as a prelude to resolving or reconciling them.
+Guidance documents are an inadequate solution as they require both knowledge and understanding for proper application

 Decision-making